openlibhums/janeway/docs/source/editor/prepub.rst

 Now click ‘Publish this Article’ at the top of the right hand column.
 Your article has now been published, or will be ready to publish at the time and date previously set.
-When the article goes live, always check that the article is displaying correctly on the homepage, on the Articles page and in its XML and PDF formats.
+When the article goes live, always check that the article is displaying correctly on the homepage, on the Articles page and in its XML/HTML and PDF formats.

 **The publishing workflow is now complete – congratulations on your finished article!**